 Improved company-wide visibility

-The Enterprise Management (formerly known as Sage X3) system is equipped with fully customised dashboards that provide a graphic view of key performance indicators.
+The Sage X3 system is equipped with fully customised dashboards that provide a graphic view of key performance indicators.
 These indicators are presented to the user company-wide, in real time, and alert them to actions that need their immediate attention.
 To run your business effectively, it’s critical to make timely operational decisions.
 Real-time alerts empower employees to respond to ever-changing business conditions.

 For instance, a production manager receives an indication that stock is running low on the particular component of a product manufactured by the company.
 They can approve a purchase request on any mobile device to ensure that the manufacturing process is not affected.
 Stakeholders must be able to respond instantly whether they are in or out of the office.
-Users can easily gain access to the Enterprise Management (formerly known as Sage X3) command centre on their phones, thanks to the system’s web-based architecture.
+Users can easily gain access to the Sage X3 command centre on their phones, thanks to the system’s web-based architecture.